AditiAICodes/Autobahn-Data-Analysis/README.md

 > **Key Insight:** A lower accuracy model can be better if it detects more real failures.
 This is critical in safety systems where **missing a fault = catastrophic**, but **false alarms = acceptable**.

 ###  Model Output & Deployment
-The trained model is exported as a serialized file: `engine_failure_model.joblib`.
+The trained model is exported as a serialized file: `Autobahn_ai_model.joblib`.
 This represents the final trained AI system, ready for reuse, deployment, and integration into applications.

 ---